-5. Assessor monitoring
+6. Assessor monitoring

-5.1 The monitoring process
+6.1 The monitoring process

 The Membership Team, supported by the MAAP, carries out a monitoring process in order to ensure the consistency of the assessment and feedback provided to candidates.
 A sample of assessor pairings will be selected for monitoring after each first time or resubmission round.
-The Membership Team will review the assessors' feedback forms alongside the candidates' submissions noting whether the assessment and feedback were provided in a clear, accurate, detailed, professional and constructive manner.
-The outcome and any points raised by the monitoring process will then be summarised and presented to the MAAP.
+As part of the review the assessors' feedback forms will be reviewed to ensure feedback provided is clear, accurate, detailed, professional and constructive manner.
+The outcome and any points raised by the monitoring process will be fed back to the original assessors and MAAP.

 It should be noted that assessors on the MAAP are subject to the same monitoring process as all other assessors.

-5.2 Follow up
+6.2 Follow up